From Paris to Russia and Back

 My writing development has been a weird ride, not a linear arc at all.
 In the sixties and seventies, I found little time to write, apart from in journals.
 I had no idea about genre, apart from “short story”, “novel”, and “autobiography”.
 I’d read the great classics in English and French, with the omniscient narrator, all-knowing, standing back from the characters and from the reader.

 On returning to Australia, I was still carrying emotional baggage from the past that I wanted to exorcise.
 Pouring out my feelings on the page was one of the methods I used for this.
 Apart from depth therapy, that is.
 I began by spewing out bittersweet memories of an emotionally underprivileged childhood.
 It didn’t matter that no-one else could access my writing.
 It was something I needed to do at the time.
-Later on, I was seduced by the aesthetics underpinning creative writing.
+Later on, I was seduced by the aesthetics underpinning creative writing: narrative structure, features such as voice, point of view and metaphorical usage.
 I wanted to learn more, to become better at it.
 This would become an obsession for me.